threefoldtech/info_grid/src/documentation/developers/grid_deployment/grid_deployment_full_vm.md

 ## Update

-`cd` into the correct folder for the network your deploying for, our example uses mainnet.
+`cd` into the correct network folder.
+Our example uses mainnet.

 **Note**: Only list services at the end of this command of which you know there is an update for, example for the `grid_relay`.